 The Stamets protocol combines sub-perceptual psilocybin doses with lion's mane extract and niacin.
 Stamets proposed it based on the idea that lion's mane might bolster neuroplasticity while the psilocybin works, and that niacin could help shuttle compounds into the peripheral nervous system.

-When we read through that study, the takeaway was pretty clear.
-It doesn't make lion's mane useless in that setting.
-Supporting neuron health during a stretch of heightened neuroplasticity is a reasonable idea.
-What it does rule out is using lion's mane expecting it to "boost" a psilocybin experience.
+Based on what the biochemistry tells us, lion's mane has no psychedelic-adjacent mechanism.
+Its presence in the stack is about long-term neuronal support rather than amplifying any acute effect.
+Supporting neuron health during a stretch of heightened neuroplasticity is a reasonable idea, but lion's mane does not "boost" a psilocybin experience.
 The compounds simply don't work that way.

-That distinction matters depending on where you're coming from.
 If you want cognitive support on its own, lion's mane stands fine without psilocybin in the picture.
 If microdosing is the goal, lion's mane is there for its own separate reasons, not because it makes anything more psychoactive.

 What lion's mane does to cognition over time